 The Simultaneous Membership Program allows contracted Army ROTC Advanced Program cadets to be members of the Army National Guard or the Army Reserve and ROTC cadets at the same time.
 Under the SMP, cadets hold and are paid at the grade of E-5 (sergeant) in their Guard or Reserve unit, and serve as officer trainees under the watchful eye of a commissioned officer in the unit.
-Students who complete Basic Training and Advanced Individual Training (AIT) may also be eligible for the Army GI Bill® in addition to state and/or federal tuition assistance while enrolled as a full-time college student.
+Students who complete Basic Training and Advanced Individual Training (AIT) may also be eligible for the Army GI Bill® in addition to state and/or federal cost of education assistance while enrolled as a full-time college student.

 U.S. Army ROTC Scholarships

 Two-year and three-year ROTC Scholarships are awarded each year to full-time college students on a best-qualified basis; students need not be enrolled in Military Science classes to compete.
-These scholarships provide full tuition, pay lab fees, educational fees and book costs, plus a stipend for 10 months of each scholarship funded school year.
+These scholarships provide full cost of education, pay lab fees, educational fees and book costs, plus a stipend for 10 months of each scholarship funded school year.
 Students who receive an Army ROTC Scholarship are not eligible for entry into the Simultaneous Membership Program but do incur a military service obligation upon graduation.
 Students can also apply for the Guaranteed Reserve Forces Duty Scholarship which assures part-time service upon commissioning.

 College of the Ozarks ROTC is a member of the Missouri State University Bear Battalion, which consists of six affiliate colleges and universities.
 For further information about available scholarship funding, contact the MSU Scholarship Enrollment Officer at 417-836-5793.

 Companies and corporations value the professional leadership experience that the Army offers.
 After graduating from college and completing our officer-training program, you will immediately have the opportunity to manage, lead, and mentor professional Soldiers.
 This is by far one of the most rewarding, exciting, and challenging occupations available.
 The significant responsibilities of Army Officership come with substantial rewards.
 In addition to a highly competitive salary, the Army provides health, medical, and dental care for you and your dependents, as well as support programs and opportunities for your family.